edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 Type = "redis"
 AuthMode = "usernamepassword"  # required for redis messagebus (secure or insecure).
 SecretName = "redisdb"
-SubscribeRequestTopic = "edgex/command/request/#"
+CommandRequestTopic = "edgex/command/request/#"
-PublishResponseTopicPrefix = “edgex/command/response/"  # <device-service>/<device-name>/<command-name>/<method> will be added to this publish topic prefix
+CommandResponseTopicPrefix = “edgex/command/response/"
 ```

 ## Questions

 - Do we need separate topics for all the devices or would one on the device service suffice?

-    - Ans:  we have defined the deviceName in the payload, so one topic should be sufficient for Device Service- edgex/command/request/<device-name>...
+    - Ans:  we have defined the deviceName in the parameterized topic, so one topic should be sufficient for Device Service- edgex/command/request/<device-name>...

 - Would clients (non EdgeX services and applications) want to get a list of available commands via message (instead of calling REST)?